 The track also branches off to Breda which is used by the domestic Amsterdam-Schiphol Airport-Rotterdam-Breda Intercity Direct service.

-10. Train travel information – You can check Dutch rail timetables at the ns.nl website or using the Reisplanner Xtra travel planner app for iOS or Android.
+10. Train travel information – You can check Dutch rail timetables at the ns.nl website or using the Reisplanner Xtra travel planner app.

 At each station, you can still find timetables on large yellow printed boards.

-Most platforms have an electronic overhead board which tells you the time and destination of the next train plus the main stopping stations.
-It will inform of any delays (vertraging) in 5 minute increments.
+There are also electronic overhead boards which tells you the time and destination of the next train plus the main stopping stations.
+It will inform of any delays (vertraging) in 5 minute increments or if there is a service cancellation (Rijdt niet).

 If you have any questions about your trip just ask one of the NS staff members at the station; unmanned stations have help points where you can talk directly to a member of staff.